Arisaka: History

 The imperial ownership seal, a 16-petal chrysanthemum known as the Chrysanthemum Flower Seal stamped upon the top of the receiver in all official imperial-issue rifles, has often been defaced by filing, grinding, or stamping on surviving examples.
-There are conflicting claims that this was done on the orders of the Imperial Japanese Military prior to surrender, however it is generally accepted by most historians that the imperial chrysanthemums were ground off the rifles on the orders from General Douglas MacArthur, the commander of occupation forces at that time.
-To date, no documentation from either Japanese or U.S. forces has been found that required the defacing.
-Most of the Arisakas with surviving insignia are in Japan, though there are a few remaining on samples taken as war trophies before the surrender, and those captured by Chinese forces.
-Some of the captured Sino Arisakas were later exported to the United States, examples including a number of Type 38 carbines and Type 44 carbines rebarrelled and rechambered for the 7.62×39mm round.
+This was done by surrendering Japanese forces in accordance with Military Defense Decree 1147 issued by the Japanese Ordnance Bureau in April 1914 requiring the removal of the chrysanthemum from all rifles leaving imperial service.
+Most of the Arisakas with surviving insignia are in Japan, though a few remaining from examples taken as war trophies before the surrender, and those captured by Chinese forces.
+Some of the captured Sino-Arisakas were later exported to the United States, examples including a number of Type 38 carbines and Type 44 carbines re-barrelled and re-chambered for the 7.62×39mm round.
 Some Type 38 rifles and Type 99 rifles captured by the Kuomintang forces were also converted to fire the 7.92×57mm Mauser round.

-Many of the Chrysanthemum Seals were completely ground off, but some were merely defaced with a chisel, scratch or had the number "0" stamped repeatedly along the edges.
+Many of the Chrysanthemum Seals were completely ground off, although some were only defaced with a chisel, scratched off, or had the number "0" stamped repeatedly along the edges.
 The latter was usually done with rifles removed from Japanese military service (and thus no longer the emperor's property), including rifles given to schools or sold to other nations, such as the British Royal Navy's purchase of many Type 38s in World War I to free up SMLE rifles for their land forces.

-A very small run of Type 38 rifles was also manufactured for export to Mexico in 1910, with the Mexican coat of arms instead of the imperial chrysanthemum, though few arrived before the Mexican Revolution and the bulk remained in Japan until World War I, when they were sold to Imperial Russia.
+A very small run of Type 38 rifles was also manufactured for export to Mexico in 1910, with the Mexican coat-of-arms instead of the imperial chrysanthemum, though few arrived before the Mexican Revolution of 1910 to 1920 and the bulk remained in Japan until World War I, when they were sold to Imperial Russia.

 Many thousands of Type 99s and other Arisaka variants were brought to the United States by Army soldiers and Marines as war trophies during and after World War II.